OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ## Resolve Variability

-We intend to deploy the enterprise variant of the application.
+We intend to deploy use the enterprise plan of the application.
+Furthermore, we want to configure the display language of the shop component to be German.
 Therefore, we need to resolve the variability by providing respective variability inputs.

 ```shell linenums="1"